TheStephenProject/TheStephenProject/README.md

 ## Hi, I'm Stephen

-A Data science & machine learning enthusiast an MSci in Materials Science at Cambridge.
-Fascinated by the potential of these tools to revolutionise finance and scientific research.
+A Data science & machine learning enthusiast who holds an MSci in Materials Science at Cambridge.
+I am Fascinated by the potential of these tools to revolutionise finance and scientific research.

 ## 🌐 Socials: